 Bring the outside in with plenty of greenery in the form of hanging plants, succulents and fresh herbs – our handy guide to common house plants will help you choose the right ones for your home.

-A quick, easy and inexpensive way of adding fresh natural colour to a white room scheme, this is shown beautifully in deVOL’s bespoke Classic English Kitchen, which costs from £25,000 and features glazed cabinets, porcelain pendant lights and pale crackle metro tiles along with Carrara marble sink and brass hanging rails.
+A quick, easy and inexpensive way of adding fresh natural color to a white room scheme, this is shown beautifully in deVOL’s bespoke Classic English Kitchen, features glazed cabinets, porcelain pendant lights and pale crackle metro tiles along with Carrara marble sink and brass hanging rails.

 Create a calming atmosphere by opting for a Scandinavian influenced design complete with white cabinetry, worktops and wall tiles, furnished with black built-in appliances, pendant lights and cookware alongside blonde wooden dining furniture.

-For more advise on how to choose the best dining room furniture check out our guide.
+For more advice on how to choose the best dining room furniture check out our guide.

 5. Invest in layered lighting